kshkn/lyrics/music stream.md

 i said, young man, let the party begin!
 C
 i said, young man, i will sing you a song!
-D             C    D  C   G
+D             C    D  C   D
 i don’t want you to be a-lone!

 G